 So when artisans have a sari they usually cut it into three pieces and I would say they can get three to four items of clothing out of them.
 So, for example, this shawl is a beautiful purple and light brown print.
 And we also have other items in store when we use an upcycled sari so they can make a shawl, a vest, a top, pants...a few different items out of the individual sari.But now what they’re doing with small scraps, instead of having these go in the landfill, we are making them into new products.
 So these just came in the store a few days ago and it’s our headband, as you can see it was the same fabric as the shawl and then we also have a scrunchie.
 It just goes to show that when we’re making new items we aren’t just using a little piece of new fabric that’s being produced.
 We are actually using all recycled fabric from the same sari.

 So, like I said, the sari can be used for many different shapes, sizes, styles of clothing and now smaller hair accessories.
-So another thing I wanted to show you is these new straw pouches that just came in.
+Another thing I wanted to show you is these new straw pouches that just came in.
 And these I’m really excited for personally because I use reusable straws and cutlery but after they are used you don’t want to put them back in your purse dirty.
 So you can just throw them in here and then the pouch itself can be hand washed or put in the washing machine and it’s clean!It has some matching items!
 So it has a scrunchie, I believe we also have a headband.
 Just again I’m so excited for these recycled sari products...that they are using the scraps to make smaller items!

 The bunting I’ve talked about on the blog, as well.
 This is many different colours and patterns.
 These they would’ve used scraps...maybe they were making clothing for us and had just a few smaller pieces and decided to make the decorative bunting.
 This is a great way to add a pop of colour...a lot of us have minimalistic/neutral homes and we want to add a splash of colour.
 It’s an easy decoration you can change out.
 And it’s another great way to support the cause.With these items I think it’s really important that they’re more reasonably priced.
 Sometimes with fair trade we get people saying that they want to support us but it’s a little more expensive and not in their budget.
 So, in terms of accessibility, this is something you can give as a gift to someone or buy for yourself at a smaller price point.
 It makes a great stocking stuffer and you can support slow fashion and sustainability while doing so!